-(step 1) Set step k = 0.

-- (step2) The dividing points $u_m(j;k)$ are calculated. - (step3) The predicted state values $x_m(j+1;k)$ in this interval are calculated using internal model of DA converter and the dividing points $u_m(j;k)$. - (step4) If the interpolation wave exceeds the constrained conditions of control input due to the overshoot or undershoot, this m is excluded. - (step5) The evaluation values using evaluation function $J_m(k)$ are calculated by using dividing genetic computation method in each m. - (step6) The parameter m whose evaluation value is the smallest is selected as an interpolation way in this interval, and then k = k + 1 and go back to (step1).
+- (step 1) Set step k = 0. - (step2) The dividing points $u_m(j;k)$ are calculated. (step3) The predicted state values $x_m(j+1;k)$ in this - interval are calculated using internal model of DA converter and the dividing points $u_m(j;k)$. - (step 4) If the interpolation wave exceeds the constrained conditions of control input due to the overshoot or undershoot, this m is excluded. - (step 5) The evaluation values using evaluation function $J_m(k)$ are calculated using some optimization method in each m. - (step6) The parameter m whose evaluation value is the smallest is selected as an interpolation way in this interval, and then k = k + 1 and go back to (step1).